andreykaipov/rich-presence-cli/WSL.md

-These are just some miscellaneous notes for myself (or whoever else reads this) about running this on Windows within WSL.
+These are some miscellaneous notes for myself (or whoever else reads this) about running this on Windows within WSL.

 - Assuming Discord is running on the Windows host, and not within WSL, we also need to run our server on the Windows host so the underying